Saturday, October 31, 2020

 I love cheeseburgers!

-We play as a character called Ham Burger (fantastic!!) and have just inherited Carfax Abbey from our late uncle, Cheez Burger (oh, these names are killing me).
+We play a character called Ham Burger and have inherited Carfax Abbey from our late uncle, Cheez Burger (these names are killing me).
 Yep, this sounds like a horrifying comedy?
-Anyhow, it appears he died under mysterious circumstances so, rather than enjoying our wealthy new lifestyle, we instead investigate what's happened.
+Anyhow, it appears he died under mysterious circumstances.
+So, rather than enjoying our wealthy new lifestyle we instead, investigate what's happened.
+Typical...!

-From the start, the game sets a creepy atmosphere upon arriving to check out our new home.
+From the start, the game dictates the expected creepy atmosphere.
+Upon arriving, we cautiously check out our new home.
 Thunder is rumbling and an old signpost details the address, 666 Rue Morgue.
 Nervously walking up, we see the porch and an old rocking chair but this ain't an ordinary chair because it's haunted.
 That's right!
 In fact, almost every room is haunted by something, so it's a good idea to take it slow and ponder the environment carefully.
 Very carefully.

 Oh yes, there are lots of silly pranks and fun places to explore so let's see some more screenshots...